ValMilkevich/code-conf.com/README.md

 ---
 Events are built up from partials.
 Let's say we have a dir `_events/1/2/3`.
 We start with a file named `_events/1/2/3/index.*` and then output all the files living in `_events/**/3/*`: only the last folder `3` has impact for filtering.

-### Event sorting
+## Event sorting

 `weight` is used to order events.
 Heavy sinks to bottom.
+The weight property is only honored by `_include/conferences.html`.
+E.g. used to to design the front page.

+### The order here is:

+1. Filter out events that are not live anymore
+2. Sort by weight, then by date
+3. Include events even if they are defined as containers: `container: true`

+When listing upcoming events in `_include/upnext.html` the algorithm is slightly different

-#### `Up next` sorting algorithm
+### `Up next` sorting algorithm

-1. Sort events by weight.
-1. Filter outdated events out.
-1. Take N first.
-1. Sort N events by date.
+1. List upcoming events chronologically
-1. Output, grouping by month.
+2. Output, grouping by month.
+3. Leave out events that are defined as containers:
+`container: true`

-Event dates
+# Event dates
----

-* Every event mast have `date_` (`date` is reserved) and may have `date_end`.
+* Events must have `date_` (`date` is reserved my Jekyll for different purpose)
-* Only exception — parent events like `academy2016.md`.
-They must have at least one of these fields.
-Not setting `date_` is useful when you want to hide event dates.

-### Finding outdated

-If event has `date_end`, it's outdated on the next day.
-Otherwise it's expired on the next day after `date_`
+* Events can have an optional `date_end`.
+* Come events are _containers_, they are encapsulating a span of events.
+An example is academy2016 - wchic contains trd, cph, aar and osl.
+These container events are mared with `container: true`
+*

+### Defining live events

+Events that are no longer live, are automatically filtered out from listings.

+A live event is defined as an event which has a date in the future.
+Even if the start date is in the past, it is still defined as _live_ if it has an end date, that is in the future.

+The `_includes/conferences.html` does not filter out containers whereas the `_include/upnext.html` does.